arjunguha/compsci220-scala/website/home/index.md

   You can post anonymously if you wish, though instructors will be able to see who you are.
 If you don't want the class to see your question at all, send it to *Instructors*.
 This is to encourage you to ask "dumb questions".
-(But, trust us--there are no dumb questions and many of your peers will have the same question and be grateful that you asked.)
+(But, trust us: there are no dumb questions and many of your peers will have the same question and be grateful that you asked.)

 - Send administrative questions to *Instructors* on Piazza, which includes the